hydrogenbicarbonate/platinum/README.md

 ### Example Program

-An example program is provided in the `program` array within `main.c`.
+An example program is provided in the `program` array within `ptvm.c`.
 It calculates the sum of 1 and 2, then prints the result:

 ```c
 Inst program[] = {